-The grade point average is computed by dividing the total number of grade points earned by the total number of semester hours attempted.
+• The grade point average is computed by dividing the total number of grade points earned by the total number of semester hours attempted.
 All courses attempted will be shown on the official transcript.
-Only courses earning letter grades A, B, C, D, F, or I are computed in the grade point average.
+Only courses earning letter grades A, B, C, D, or F, or I are computed in the grade point average.
+For additional guidance, refer to PCC Policy 6.12 Grading System - Curriculum.